 5.3 Financial Inclusion through Mobile Payments

-One of the greatest impacts of the digital payments has been identified as financial inclusion.
-Millions of pre-existing unbanked individuals enjoys financial services via mobile payments.
+One of the greatest impacts of digital payments has been identified as financial inclusion.
+Millions of pre-existing unbanked individuals enjoy financial services via mobile payments.
 In South Africa, M-Pesa has integrated into the mainstream financial system 12 million of the 50 million people who were previously off the mainstream banking system (Mellor and Taneja, 2021).
-The World Bank (2022) Global Financial inclusion Index with name 80 per cent as the level of financial inclusion in India has already reached 80 per cent in India in 2022, and mobile banking solutions have made the largest contribution.
+The World Bank (2022) Global Financial Inclusion Index with a score of 80 per cent, as the level of financial inclusion in India has already reached 80 per cent in India in 2022, and mobile banking solutions have made the largest contribution.

 Table 3: Impact of Mobile Payments on Financial Inclusion